paolo-junior-mollica/machine-learning-project/README.txt

 Academic project for the Machine Learning course, a.y.
 2023/2024, by Nunzio Canduci, Paolo Junior Mollica, Andrea Marino.

 ## Link to the repository
 The GitHub repo for this project has much more material than the package provided for delivery.
-Here is the link: https://github.com/paolo-junior-mollica/machine-learning-project)
+Here is the link: https://github.com/paolo-junior-mollica/machine-learning-project
+In the repo are also contained the joblib file of all the models trained for the project.
+(They are omitted in the zip file for size reason) the BASEPATH contained in some notebook, is the path of the repo of the project, needs to be changed to start the run on other systems.

 ## Link to library sources
 For the project, many software libraries have been used, among which: